Dominic West: Film and television

 West's screen appearances include True Blue, Chicago, Richard III, and Mona Lisa Smile.
-His most notable television role has been starring in The Wire as Baltimore police detective Jimmy McNulty.
+He also starred in The Wire as Baltimore police detective Jimmy McNulty.
 West was praised for the accuracy of his character's American accent.
 His debut as a director was while being on The Wire; he directed the episode "Took" (2008).
 West starred as Lysander in the 1999 film version of William Shakespeare's A Midsummer Night's Dream.
 That same year, he appeared as Fred in A Christmas Carol.
 In feature films, he portrayed the heavy metal guitarist Kirk Cuddy in the 2001 film Rock Star.
 West played Fred Casely in the 2002 film Chicago.

-In 2006 West played the Spartan politician Theron in 300 and made a guest appearance as an actor in a sketch in The Catherine Tate Show, alongside "Frankie Howerd impressionist".
+In 2006, West played the Spartan politician Theron in 300 and made a guest appearance as an actor in a sketch in The Catherine Tate Show, alongside "Frankie Howerd impressionist".
 In 2007 he played Detective Poppil in Hannibal Rising.
 West played the disfigured supervillain Jigsaw in the 2008 film Marvel's Punisher: War Zone.
 In 2010 he had a role as General Virilus in Neil Marshall's adventure thriller Centurion.
 West starred in the UK ghost film, The Awakening.
 West has done other work on TV and radio.
 He appeared in the role of Oliver Cromwell in the Channel 4 series The Devil's Whore.
 He also performed as "Dr. West", the opening track on Eminem's 2009 album Relapse, as a doctor discharging Eminem from a rehab facility.
 West played the part over the phone in January 2009 while Eminem was recording it in a Miami studio.